Relationship Between Surface Temperature and Vegetation

 - Using the vegetation map, make predictions about where you would likely find the hottest and coolest temperatures in the Atlanta metro area.

 Now observe the surface temperature image from Landsat below and review the color bar.
-This image shows Surface Temperature; it represents the temperature of the Earth’s surface (expressed in degrees Fahrenheit).
+This image shows Surface Temperature of the Atlanta, Georgia region May 1, 2018; it represents the temperature of the Earth’s surface (expressed in degrees Fahrenheit).

 - Now analyze the same quadrant as with the previous map.